Celebrities settle damages for phone-hacking scandals with UK publishers

 Mr Sherborne said NGN had agreed to pay Warne substantial damages and his legal costs in relation to the “invasion of his privacy by individuals working for or on behalf of the News Of The World“, but makes no admission of liability in relation to The Sun.

-Since the phone-hacking scandal led to the closure of the News Of The World in 2011, NGN has settled a number of damages claims concerning unlawful information-gathering – but the publisher has never admitted liability in relation to alleged phone hacking at The Sun.
+Since the phone-hacking scandal led to the closure of the News Of The World in 2011, NGN has settled several damages claims related to unlawful information-gathering – but the publisher has never admitted liability in relation to alleged phone hacking at The Sun.

 -PA